Treatment Effects with Targeting Instruments: Targeting

-We start by introducing additional assumptions on the underlying unfiltered treatment model.
-We will illustrate these assumptions on two examples which we call the ``binary instrument model'' or the ``$2\times T$'' model; and the ``$3\times 3$ model''.
+We start by introducing additional assumptions on the underlying treatment model.
+We will illustrate these assumptions on three examples: the ``binary instrument model'' or the ``$2\times T$'' model; the ``$3\times 3$ model''; and a generalized Roy model.
 We first define them briefly.